Why is Sales Motivation Important to Your Business

 - If your employee does not sell enough to cover this draw, they will actually owe you money.
-This leads to poor work morale and lower the desire to sell when known is viewed as their profit.
+This leads to poor work morale and lowers the desire to sell when known as viewed as their profit.

-- Depending on the performance of your employee, you may soon find your company is falling behind by offering the draw in the first place.
+- Depending on your employee’s performance, you may soon find your company is falling behind by offering the draw in the first place.

 This payment type over time becomes pretty reliable for your employees as long as they maintain the account.